phoenixspokespeople/phoenixspokespeople.github.io/valet.md

 ## Logistics

-Our volunteers will arrive during set up time on the day of your event with Valley Metro's portable bike racks.
+Our volunteers will arrive during set up time on the day of your event with Valley Metro's portable bike racks, we'll set up the racks, table, and signage.

 We will stay until all the bikes are claimed, or it's obvious that someone has forgotten to claim theirs (see below).